 1. Requires an employer to permit or accommodate an employee’s use, possession, or distribution of medical marijuana;

 2. Prohibits an employer from refusing to hire, discharging, disciplining, or otherwise taking an adverse employment action against a person with respect to hire, tenure, terms, conditions, or privileges of employment because of that person’s use, possession, or distribution of medical marijuana;

-- Prohibits an employer from establishing or enforcing a drug testing policy, drug-free workplace policy, or zero-tolerance drug policy;
+3. Prohibits an employer from establishing or enforcing a drug testing policy, drug-free work place policy, or zero-tolerance drug policy;

-- Interferes with any federal restrictions on employment, including the regulations adopted by the United States Department of Transportation in Title 49 of the Code of Federal Regulations, as amended;
+4. Interferes with any federal restrictions on employment, including the regulations adopted by the United States department of transportation in Title 49 of the Code of Federal Regulations, as amended;

-- Permits a person to commence a cause of action against an employer for refusing to hire, discharging, disciplining, discriminating, retaliating, or otherwise taking an adverse employment action against a person with respect to hiring, tenure, terms, conditions, or privileges of employment related to medical marijuana; or
+5. Permits a person to commence a cause of action against an employer for refusing to hire, discharging, disciplining, discriminating, retaliating, or otherwise taking an adverse employment action against a person with respect to hire, tenure, terms, conditions, or privileges of employment related to medical marijuana; or

 House Bill 523 is available here for review: https://legiscan.com/OH/text/HB523/id/1414754/Ohio-2015-HB523-Enrolled.pdf

 What This Means to You